Raijeee/ShuttleTrack/README.md

                 username VARCHAR(200) not null unique,
                 email VARCHAR(255) not null unique,
                 password VARCHAR(256) not null,
-                first_name VARCHAR(200) not null,
-                last_name VARCHAR(200) not null,
-                role VARCHAR(200) not null,
+                roles VARCHAR(200) not null,
                 );
                 """)
         self.connection.commit()
 ```
 ### Fig. 8: Database creation code
 Figure 8 shows that each column corresponds to its respective data type and its requirements.
 Some elements are created automatically, such as “id” but other fields such as username, email and password require the user to input themselves and will act as unique identifiers for attendance taking.
 I first had trouble connecting the database with the python file but by following the SQLite documentation [1] I was able to eventually connect the files.
+I have decided to have these variables in the database as it will satisfy the clients requirements of having a structured, clear naming system of the members and leaders with roles.

 ### Graphical User Interface